 Contemporary foreign relations policy of the United States.
 An analysis of the factors affecting American foreign policy is undertaken.
-The governmental
+The governmental institutions concerned with development and execution of foreign policy are examined.
+3:0:3

 PO 329 Law School and LSAT Preparation